pgibler/evogen/README.md

 ## How do I use this?

-It must be built it using the FlexSDK.
+To build this you must have the FlexSDK installed.

+## Development suggestions

+This project was built using [FlashDevelop](http://www.flashdevelop.org/).
+I highly recommend you use that to edit and build the source.